| ETHIOPIAN REALITY: QUO

 a policy but most activities were improvisations and personal

 manipulations with neither strategic nor tactical value. .
+The second wave of Ethiopian refugees with the

 largest concentration of ex-military personnel left Ethiopia in the